Mihnea cel Rău: "Cel Rău"

 Mihnea was dubbed "Cel Rău" meaning "the Bad" or "the Evil One" by Vlad's enemies, the Craiovești faction of boyars.
 One of Mihnea's most vocal enemies was a monk named Gavril Protul who was an abbot and chronicler of this time period.
 He described Mihnea's actions as follows: "As soon as Mihnea began to rule he at once abandoned his sheep's clothing and plugged up his ears like an asp....
 He took all the greater boyars captive, worked them hard, cruelly confiscated their property, and even slept with their wives in their presence.
 He cut off the noses and lips of some, others he hanged, and still others drowned."
 Mihnea retaliated by resorting to his father's terror tactics, but did not reach proportions of his father due to time and opportunity.

 Death

 After he fled Wallachia in 1510 while being pursued by the Craiovescu faction, he was finally cornered in the Roman Catholic Church of Sibiu where he was attending Mass.
-As he was leaving the service, he was stabbed by Dimitrije Iakšić, a Serbian partisan of the Craiovescu faction, whose daughter Mihnea raped.
+As he was leaving the service, he was stabbed by Dimitrije Jakšić (or Iaxice), a Serbian partisan of the Craiovescu faction, whose daughter Mihnea raped.
 Mihnea is buried in this church and his tomb can still be visited today.